bruce-hill/btui/README.md

 * Don't clear the screen unless you need to.
 It causes a lot of unnecessary redrawing.

 * A good pattern to follow is: draw things from left to right, clearing to the right after each item.
 Then, once everything has been drawn, clear to the bottom of the screen.
 If you follow this approach, you won't have to worry too much about the screen width of the things you're writing.
+Also, the terminal won't flicker, since you're never blanking the whole screen, only part of a line at a time.

 * Text wrapping must be done manually, since many terminals do not support wrapping around to any point other than the first column, which is useless